Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 Run the bootstrap command

-If you've never used CDK in the AWS account or region before, run the bootstrap command first (it's safe to run even if you're not sure).
+If you've never used CDK in your AWS account or region before, you'll need to run the bootstrap command first (it's fine to run this as a precaution).

 npx -w packages/cdk cdk bootstrap

-Since we've already specified Tokyo region (ap-northeast-1) in region and modelRegion, deploy without region specification.
+Since we've already specified the Tokyo region (ap-northeast-1) for both region and modelRegion, deploy without specifying the region.

 npm run cdk:deploy